An Ising model having permutation spin motivated by a permutation complexity measure: Introduction

-The Ising model~\cite{ising25}, a well-established model of magnetism, has witnessed several variants since its inception (see e.g. Baxter~\cite{baxter}).
+The Ising model~\cite{ising25}, a well-established model of magnetism, has witnessed several variants~\cite{baxter} since its inception.
 In this paper we introduce a toy model that is a variant of the Ising model that we term the {\em permaspin model}.
 The key feature of this model that distinguishes it from other Ising-like models is that a site's spin is some permutation of the set $\{1,\ldots,k\}$.
 The interaction energy between two neighbouring sites will be a measure of how unordered the state, a permutation, of one site is with respect to the state of the other site.
 The external field acting on a site will be a measure of the disorder of that site's spin, in and of itself.

-Let us define the permaspin model on a general graph.
-The length $k$ of a permutation representing the spin state of a site is a parameter of the model and we will signify this by using the term $k$-permaspin.
+First let us define the permaspin model on a general graph.
+The length $k$ of a permutation representing the spin state of a site is a parameter of the model and we will signify this by using the term {\it{$k$-permaspin}}.
 Let $G=G(V,E)$ be a simple graph with vertex set $V=\{v_1,\ldots,v_n\}$ and edge set $E$.
 Let $\sk$ be the set of all permutations of the set $\{1,\ldots,k\}$ and let $\id$ be the identity permutation.
 It will be useful to use the notation $\sk^n = \sk \times \cdots \times\sk$ for the $n$-fold Cartesian product that will be the state space of the system.
-Given a configuration of permaspins $\vec{\pi} := (\pi^{(1)},\ldots, \pi^{(n)})\in \sk^n$ on $G$ where $\pi^{(i)}$ is the permaspin of vertex $v_i$, let us define the energy of this configuration through the Hamiltonian